lupyuen/lupyuen.github.io/src/pinecone.md

 Let's walk through one possible approach for reverse engineering the WiFi driver.
 (I'm sure there are many other ways to do this)

-## How does the CPU talk to the WiFi controller?
+## How does our WiFi Driver talk to the WiFi Controller?

 From the [BL602 Reference Manual](https://github.com/bouffalolab/bl_docs/tree/main/BL602_RM/en) (Page 17), we see that our RISC-V CPU talks to the WiFi Controller via the `WRAM` Wireless RAM at address `0x4203 0000` onwards.

 ![PineCone BL602 Wireless RAM](https://lupyuen.github.io/images/pinecone-wram.png)

-Our CPU probably reads and writes WiFi packets to/from that 112 KB chunk of Shared Memory.
+Our WiFi Driver probably reads and writes WiFi packets to/from that 112 KB chunk of Shared Memory.
 The Control Registers may be inside too.

-Let's find out which functions use that chunk of RAM.
+Let's find out which WiFi Driver functions use that chunk of RAM.

 ## Analyse the Linker Map